lgblgblgb/xep128/README.md

 LibZ80ex is the Z80 emulator used in Xep128 (not written by me!).
 FUSE Spectrum emulator is important: it seems Z80Ex contains some code from FUSE, also they have wiznet w5100 emulation which is similar to the w5300 so it can help me somewhat.
+LodePNG (not written by me!) project is used to create PNG screenshots.
+It has been somewhat modified to exclude C++ parts and some defaults though.